ceph/ceph-tools/models/reliability/README.txt

 	    a redundancy 'C' (number of copies - 1)

-	    a declustering factor 'D' (number of volumes required to recover)
+	    a declustering factor 'D' (number of volumes required to recover) which is not quite the same as the number of PGs/OSD because this may be larger than the number of drives

 	    a drive markout time of Tmark